DavidYQY/Make-trading-great-again-/docs/index.md

 ## Problem Statement and Motivation

-Current U.S. President Donald J. Trump is very different from his predecessors in at least one aspect: his Twitter account activity level.
+The current U.S. President Donald J. Trump is very different from his predecessors in at least one aspect: his Twitter account activity level.
 Indeed, he tweets about 20-30 times in a single day, and some of the policy announcements were actually made through tweets!
 Hence, if we assume that a sitting U.S. President's uttering has the potential to move markets, it is reasonable to hypothesize that Trump's tweets could have noticeable impact on the S&P 500 Index.

-In this study we test this hypothesis by trying to predict both the *magnitude* and the *direction* of S&P 500 Index immediately after each tweet.
+In this study we test this hypothesis by trying to predict both the *direction* and actual *returns* of S&P 500 Index immediately after each tweet.

 ## Introduction and Description of Data

 We live in a digital world where social media is ubiquitous.
 As an example, Twitter alone produces, on average, 500 million tweets a day.
 Individual tweets can have profound effects, particularly the ones coming from politicians.
-To this end, analyzing those tweets are important and significant.
+To this end, analyzing those tweets is important and significant.

 In particular, we are interested in studying the relationship between Trump's tweets and S&P500 Index movements.
 Concretely, does his tweets have any predictive power on where the market is going?
 This is a challenging problem, not just that there are lots of tweets available, but more importantly, those tweets contain textual information that we have not encountered before.